Effect of Gravitational Waves on Yang-Mills condensates: Vector Decomposition of YM Gauge Field

 \subsection{Summary:}

 In this section, we have taken a vector decomposition of the SU(2) YM vector field.
-This is motivated by the decomposition of \cite{Prokhorov}, but the `longitudinal' and the `transverse' modes are identified as a set of 2 \& 6 component modes.
-The Energy exchange of the condensate with the modes is derived numerically, and we find that the ansatz breaks down after some time.
-This implies that our decomposition of the modes breaks down after some time due to the non-linear interactions.
-The separation of the energy into that of the condensate, the plasmons is not feasible after a delay.
-This is an important result and provides insight into how an isolated system of gluons might evolve.
-We find that a GW can induce the decay of the condensate into particles, but its effect is to delay the decay even further.
+This is motivated by the decomposition of \cite{Prokhorov}, but the `longitudinal' and the `transverse' modes are identified as a set of 2 \& 3 component modes after the restrictions.
+The Energy exchange of the condensate with the modes is derived numerically, we find that a GW can induce the decay of the condensate into particles, but its effect is to delay the decay even further.
 Next, we discuss the same model by adding `quarks' or Fermions to the condensate.
-Note, all our calculations are classical and we have not made a thermodynamic analysis of the system.
+Note, all our calculations are classical and we have not made a quantum or thermodynamic analysis of the system.
 However, thermodynamics is based on these fundamental interactions, and thus our study of the interactions can be used for a QGP analysis.
-Also our results are valid for SU(2) YM fields, but can be extended to SU(3) YM fields.
+Also, our results are valid for SU(2) YM fields but can be extended to SU(3) YM fields.